 Serbia Passport Benefits

-Stable economy: Serbia is gaining increasing attention from foreign investors seeking a foothold in the European market due to its long history of economic stability.
+Serbia is gaining increasing attention from foreign investors seeking a foothold in the European market due to its long history of economic stability.
 Serbia passport holders can conduct business in a stable country that has proved its resilience against challenging economic conditions.
+Additionally, Serbia’s GDP has grown significantly from $50.64 billion in 2028 to $75.19 billion in 2023.
+For those looking to start a business in Serbia, the Serbia Residency Through Company Formation program offers the ideal opportunity to obtain residency while starting a business in a stable economy in Europe.

-Enhanced global mobility: A valid passport from the Republic of Serbia provides access to 148 visa free countries.
-Serbian passport holders can access the Schengen Area visa free for 90 days out of 180 days, as well as strict countries such as Russia and China.
+A valid passport from the Republic of Serbia provides access to 148 visa free countries.
+Serbian passport holders can access the Schengen Area visa free for 90 out of 180 days, as well as strict countries such as Russia and China.
 Additionally, a valid Serbian identity card allows access to six countries in the region, including Albania, Montenegro, and Turkey.

-Free healthcare system: The Serbian government provides free universal healthcare to all citizens, including doctor visits, hospital stays, and various healthcare services.
-Private health insurance is also available at low premiums.
+The Serbian government provides free universal healthcare to all citizens, including doctor visits, hospital stays, and various healthcare services.
+Private health insurance is also available at low premiums, providing access to a variety of fantastic private healthcare facilities.

-Serbia passport ranking: Serbia’s passport ranks in the top third of other global passports.
-According to the Global Passport Index, the Serbian passport is the 65th strongest passport worldwide when considering global mobility, investment opportunities, and quality of life factors.
+Serbia’s passport ranks in the top third of other global passports.
+According to the Global Passport Index, the Serbian passport is the 64th strongest passport worldwide when considering global mobility, investment opportunities, and quality of life factors.

 How to Get a Serbian Passport